jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 But in its basic form, aspects just use the specialization techniques defined in the functional design of inheritance.
 When you take pre-extension as an example, something is tricky though.
 The extensions and member additions apply not to a specific object or class, but to a selection of objects.
 So you need a proxy object inside the aspect definition, that stands for any object the extension will be applied to.
 And there should be a condition that tells which objects will get the extension.
 So it is really starting to look like aspect oriented programming: you have code, you have join points and an expression defining which objects it applies to.
 The join points, however are defined through specialization techniques defined in the inheritance documentation, and the code is just code, like in aspect oriented programming and the objects it applies to is a proxy object inside the aspect definition, which an expression selecting the proper objects.

-I will look over a few more aspects in Creator 0.9 later, but for now I will go on with the brainstorm.
+I will look over a few more aspects in experiment 0.9 later, but for now I will go on with the brainstorm.

 The definition of an aspect must be an as concrete as possible depiction.
 So the definition of an aspect is basically code, that specializes a proxy object, which stands for objects that adhere to certain criteria, so that the right objects are selected.
 Furthermore, you can add dependency aspects, that make sure the dependent aspect is not applied when the dependency aspect is not supported, and also make you able to apply specialization techniques to code that is added by the dependency aspect.
 If a piece of code is added by the aspect, then this piece of code is a separate method, that is tied to a specific pre or post of a specific other method, which can also yet another pre or post.
 This probably accounts for the complexity needed to implement aspects.